fils/CDFRegistryWG/README.md

 4. The white list of site/URLs is feed through something like [https://github.com/fils/contextBuilder](https://github.com/fils/contextBuilder) or by DateOne tools.
 This example code will look for schema.org JSON-LD packages defined in item 2.
 More advanced crawling solutions might use tools like: https://github.com/anaskhan96/soup or https://github.com/PuerkitoBio/fetchbot

-After reading in the JSON-LD it could be converted to RDF for a triple store or other data store approaches used by a harvesting group.
+After reading in the JSON-LD it could be converted to RDF for a triple store or other data storage or index approaches used by a harvesting group.
 There is no blessed harvesting or presentation site.
 Any number of groups or organizations could harvest and provide access to this material.

 The following image gives a brief overview of how facilities might take their descriptor documents and metadata and expose this material up through a workflow to aggregation and interface clients.

 ![Image of Flow](./Images/bubbles.png)